Greenville, North Carolina: City Council

-The 2019-2021 council's term was extended until 2022.
-This was done so by legislation, and effected several municipalities across the state.
-The State Board of elections asked for this delay to "allow these municipalities to consider revising their electoral districts based on new population numbers from the 2020 U.S. Census."
-The election took place on May 17, 2022, in conjunction with the 2022 North Carolina Primary.
+State representatives

-State Representatives
+The city of Greenville has 3 members of the North Carolina General Assembly that represent their citizens.
+They are represented by Kandie Smith in the 5th Senate district in the North Carolina Senate, and by Gloristine Brown in the 8th House district and by Timothy Reeder in the 9th House district in the North Carolina House of Representatives.

-The City of Greenville has 3 members of the North Carolina General Assembly that represent their citizens.
-They are represented by Senate district 5 Sen. Don Davis in the State Senate, and House District 8 Rep. Kandie Smith & House District 9 Rep. Brian Farkas in the State House of Representatives.
+Greenville is also represented by in Don Davis in the 1st congressional district with small parts of the city being represented by Greg Murphy in the 3rd congressional district.

 Education

 All Greenville schools fall under the Pitt County Schools (PCS) administration.
 PCS formed in 1985 when Pitt County Schools and Greenville City Schools merged.
 The 9-member Board of Education oversees all Greenville and Pitt County schools.
 In July 2013, Dr. Ethan Lenker was named Pitt County Schools Superintendent.
 As of 2022, there are 13 elementary schools, five middle schools, six traditional high schools, two early college high schools, and the Health Sciences Academy in Pitt County.
 There are also ten private schools.